Gravitational-wave constraints on noncommutative spacetime from GW190814: Acknowledgements

-\emph{\textbf{Acknowledgements}.---} We thanks Haobo Yan and Yiqi Xie for helpful discussion and profound comments.
-This work is supported in part by the National Science Foundation of China under Grant No.~12347101.
-HL is also supported by the start-up fund of Chongqing University under No.~0233005203009, ZL is supported by ``the Fundamental Research Funds for the Central Universities'', and JZ is supported by the start-up fund of Chongqing University under No.~0233005203006.
+We thanks Haobo Yan, Yiqi Xie, and the anonymous referee for profound comments.
+This work is supported in part by the National Science Foundation of China under Grant No.~12547101.
+H.L. is also supported by the start-up fund of Chongqing University under No.~0233005203009, Z.L. is supported by ``the Fundamental Research Funds for the Central Universities'', and J.Z. is supported by the start-up fund of Chongqing University under No.~0233005203006.
 This work is also supported by the High-performance Computing Platform of Peking University.